HassanAliRizvi/Signature-App/README.md

 ## Installation

-Use the git clone command to install relevant file.
+Use the git clone command to install the relevant files.

 ```bash
 git clone https://github.com/HassanAliRizvi/Signature-App